 Also illuminated rather curiously are the door pockets, they’re not very big, but they will each hold a decent-sized bottle of water and at least you get them unlike in the Model S.

 You’ll also find that the glove box is not especially large, once you figure out how to open it that is.
 And here’s one of our favorite touches, the lovely two-piece magnetic strips that fit over the Sun Visor mirrors.
 The vanity light activates as you pull away from the bottom part.

 At first glance, the rear seating area seems good, especially compared to the cramped rear quarters you get in a rival BMW 3-series, or Mercedes C-class.

 Take a seat though, and you find that raised floor we mentioned matched with low set seats, and the result being you sit with your knees slightly higher than they would normally be.
 Once you adjust to that though, you’ll find that the legroom isn’t bad.
-One six-footers can just about sit behind another, thanks in part, to these scalloped seatbacks.
+One six-footer can just about sit behind another, thanks in part, to these scalloped seatbacks.

 Although, the fact that you can’t slide your feet under the seat in front is something of a limiting factor.
-Strangely the center seated passenger, who would normally have drawn the short straw in a car of this kind, is arguably, rather better-placed thanks to the lack of a central transmission tunnel, and the way that it’s possible to slide your feet beneath the center console.
+Strangely the center-seated passenger, who would normally have drawn the short straw in a car of this kind, is arguably, rather better-placed thanks to the lack of a central transmission tunnel, and the way that it’s possible to slide your feet beneath the center console.

 Rear Seat Headroom

 The headroom is good, even with the standard two-part glass roof fitted, which helps by these little rear quarter light windows that fill the cabin with light.
 Although it doesn’t come with a sliding blind for the times when you want the interior to feel, well, just a bit cozier.

 A stitched door handles and more illuminated door pockets add extra classy touches.
 There’s a central armrest with twin cupholders, and overhead there are pop-out coat hooks together with ceiling-mounted reading lights.